-Heroku apps can log to Papertrail using either of 2 methods.
+Heroku apps can log to Papertrail using either of two methods.
 Both capture all Heroku logs, including router output, app/dyno output, platform errors, Heroku Postgres status, and any other log messages.

 Papertrail has a Heroku add-on for one-click hosted log management.
 Activate it on elements.heroku.com.

-To have more than 1 Heroku app log to Papertrail, determine whether the additional app(s) are managed by, accessed by, and paid for by the same team as the existing app.
+To have more than one Heroku app log to Papertrail, determine whether the additional app(s) are managed by, accessed by, and paid for by the same team as the existing app.

 For example, a small ops team which maintains

 myapp-staging apps might prefer to have 1 Papertrail add-on subscription capture logs from both apps.
 On the other hand, a larger company (with app-specific access policies or payment methods) or a consultancy (managing apps for different clients) would want each Papertrail subscription to serve only 1 app.

 If you don’t already have an account, sign up (free).